DiVitoTommaso/Jlambda/README.md

 7) 'If' statement for expression selection with only boolean guards support
 8) 'Let' support to assign a name to an expression, function or result of a function application
 9) 'Let-in' support to assign a name visible only in the expression which follows 'in' locally (as ocaml)
-10) Vars bounds analysis (language uses static scoping so the enviroment for the function will be the enviroment available at declaration, you get errors for unbound names (variables) during function delaration. (functions with free variable won't compile)
+10) Vars bounds analysis (language uses static scoping so the enviroment for the function will be the enviroment available at declaration, you get errors for unbound names (variables) during function delaration. (functions declarations with free variable won't evaluate)
 11) Recursion not supported natively.
 'Let' and 'Let-in' function declaration can't see their name during declaration.
 (Consider using 'Y' combinator)
 12) Language is interpreted so evaluation will be slow
 13) Functions declarations and let in create copy of the enviroment to be able to extend them using static scoping, shadowing, and local declarations => memory usage very high